3 Things To Teach Your Baby While in The Womb

 I knew that I must take a another step to actively participate in my baby’s growth and development in the womb.

-Thankfully, we don’t really have to do anything for our baby to grow in our womb, but I knew that there is a lot we can do to be a better environment for our baby.
+Thankfully, we don’t really have to do anything for our baby to grow in our womb, but I learned that there is a lot we can do to be a better environment for our baby.

 Beyond healthy nutrition and prenatal vitamins, on a slightly higher level, most of us know that babies are also greatly effected by mom’s level of stress.